plus3it/spel/README.md

     packer validate spel/minimal-linux.pkr.hcl
     ```

-    Validation _may_ fail on some newer versions of Packer.
-The Packer HCL file
-    shipped with this project is known to work with Packer versions up through
-    1.8.7.
+    The project-included Packer HCL files have been pre-validated.
+If you
+    encounter validation-errors with the included HCL files, it means that
+    you're using a newer Packer version than the project has been tested
+    agains.
+Please open an [issue][46] to report the problem, ensuring to
+    include the Packer version you were using when you encountered the problem.

 3. Begin the build.
 This requires at least two variables,
     `spel_identifier` and `spel_version`.
 See the section [Packer Variables](#minimal-linux-packer-variables)